Origin and History

 Service during the War

-In 1757, the regiment joined the Lower Rhine Army commanded by the maréchal d'Estrées for the planned invasion of Hanover.
-At the end of June, it was at the camp of Bielefeld with d'Estrées' main corps.
-On July 26, the regiment took part in the battle of Hastenbeck where it was among the Royal-Pologne Brigade in the second line of cavalry of the left wing.
+In 1757, the regiment joined the Army of the Lower Rhine commanded by the Maréchal d'Estrées for the planned invasion of Hanover.
+At the end of June, it was at the camp of Bielefeld with d'Estrées's main corps.
+On July 26, the regiment took part in the Battle of Hastenbeck where it was among the Royal-Pologne Brigade in the second line of cavalry of the left wing.
 It was ordered to support the Grenadiers de France who had advanced into the village of Hastenbeck.
-After the victory, it encamped at Grosselsen near Hameln with the main body of the Lower Rhine Army from July 31 to August 2.
-At the end of the year, it took its winter quarters in Hagen in Westphalia, in the fourth line of the French Army.
+After the victory, the regiment encamped at Grosselsen near Hameln with the main body of the Army of the Lower Rhine from July 31 to August 2.
+At the end of the year, it took its winter-quarters in Hagen in Westphalia, in the fourth line of the French army.